pkumar26/demok8s/README.md

 - Push & pull container images from ACR
 - Expose services on internal & public facing network
 - Extend AKS cluster with ACI
-- Option to setup CI pipeline using Azure DevOps
+- Option to setup CI & CD pipeline using Azure DevOps
 - Using persistent storage for the applications
+- Application Insights

 At the end of lab you'll have a vnet with 2 subnets, Azure Container Registery, AKS cluster, Public & Private LoadBalancers, 3 applications running.
 Here's how it'll look like: